pretix/pretix-docs/docs/tutorial/products.md

 Thus, we are going to check the box next to "Ignore this quota when determining event availability" before clicking the :btn:Save: button.

 Navigate back to "Quotas".
-Click the "clone" button next to the quota you just created.
+Click the "clone" button next to the sticker quota you just created.
 Name the new quota "Sticker Black", unselect "Sticker - Purple" from the list of products and select "Sticker - Black" instead.
 Adjust the total capacity if necessary.
 Click :btn:Save: and repeat the same process for the glitter color, again, adjusting the total capacity as needed.
-Our glitter sticker is more expensive to make, so we're also going to change the "default price" option to 7 euros.

 If you now navigate back to [Your event] → "Products" → "Products" → "Sticker" and click on the "Variations" tab, there should be no more yellow boxes warning you that you need to add the product and variations to a quota before they can be sold.